jcthoma/web102_prework/README.md

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with Adobe Express and QuickTime Player
+GIF created with Imgur and QuickTime Player
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows
 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes

-Describe any challenges encountered while building the app.

 ## License